 I think if you had it to accompany a curry or with a chilli, it would work far better.

 Since I tried that, Miracle Noodle has also brought out a rice and shirataki hybrid that sounds intriguing.
 Called Love My Rice it has just 70 calories a serving.
 It looks like it’s only in the US right now.
 If you get to try it, please le me know what it’s like in the comments.

 If you want to find konjac noodles in the UK, you’ll find them in most Japanese food stores – look in the fridge.

 You’ll also find brands like Zero Noodles, Slendier, Yutaka, Eat Slim and Miracle Noodles in health stores.

 Or, you can buy them online and have them delivered.
 Click to see a host of brands here.

 I’ve tried pretty much all of the ones named above.
 They’re all good to replace noodles, but in my opinion, Slendier works as the best pasta alternative.

 Alternatives to Konjac Noodles

 If you’re not keen on the texture or idea of shirataki or konjac noodles, there are other noodle and pasta alternatives out there.

-Chances are you’ve already tried courgetti or zoodles made from spiralised courgettes, but you might also want to try spiralising squash, beetroot, mooli, carrot.
-Of, if you don’t have a spiraliser, you can create large pappardelle style noodles with a vegetable peeler.
-Also find other ways to swap carbs for vegetables (and fruit) here.
+Chances are you’ve already tried courgetti or zoodles made from spiralised courgettes, but you might also want to try spiralising squash, beetroot, mooli, and carrot.
+Of, if you don’t have a spiraliser, you can create large pappardelle-style noodles with a vegetable peeler.
+Also, find other ways to swap carbs for vegetables (and fruit) here.